Who Should Earn an MSW or DSW from Tulane?

 Tulane’s MSW and DSW programs place a firm and unwavering emphasis on noting the strengths of a community and building on those.
 All students become intimately familiar with the detailed practice of culturally relevant social work, which insists on approaching people and communities as equals with a right to self-determination.
 Coming from a place of strength means championing social justice and advocacy, learning to integrate cultural contexts into the practice of social work, and, above all, listening.
 Tulane’s MSW and DSW programs strive to build upon their students professional skill sets, critical thinking abilities, and passion for community care, pushing social workers, wherever they might be in their careers, to assist and improve the lives of those around them.

-Tulane is as proud of its rich history as it is of its roots.
-The institution was founded in 1834 as the Medical College of Louisiana and, in 1914, opened the first training school for social workers in the Deep South.
-We are as excited about the legacy we are building right now, and when students join us, they become part of that storied legacy.
+Tulane was founded in 1834 as the Medical College of Louisiana and, in 1914, opened the first training school for social services in the Deep South.
+We continue to be pioneers in social work education, and those students who join us become a part of our progress and innovation.